DoooReyn/emoji-snippet-vscode/README.md

 # emoji-snippet-vscode

-An emoji snippet for vscode.
+This is an emoji snippet for vscode.

+## Usage

-Just input `emoji`, then you could get these below:
+Just input `emoji`, and then choose one displayed in the list like below.

 ![Preview](./screenshot.png)